(PAKKA editing services of manuscripts will comprise the following steps: Most steps are available separately.)1. CRITIQUE/DEVELOPMENTAL EDIT

 • areas that impede the flow of the story that should be eliminated

 An MC isn’t a directive.
 They are suggestions for you to accept or reject.
 If you have questions, follow up.
-Your editor will be happy to clarify or give further suggestions.
+Your editor will be happy to clarify or give further directions.

 You may meet the editor face to face (depending on your location), over Zoom or via email.2.
 STRUCTURAL EDIT

 (Also called the manuscript critique or the like.)
-A professional editor will look at your manuscript to assess structure, flow, completeness and overall quality.
-The editor may provide you with a short memo that summarises the key points, areas of concern and suggestions for your manuscript.
+A professional editor will review your manuscript to assess structure, flow, completeness and overall quality.
+The editor may provide a short memo summarising the key points, areas of concern and suggestions for your manuscript.

 The editor marks up your manuscript in detail, raising any structural concerns or questions they have.
-They will not focus on the finer details of your writing at this stage but rather the big picture, examining the overall structure and logic of the novel and its characters and recommending/suggesting changes or modifications, additions or deletions for approval and action by the author.
+They will not focus on the finer points of your writing at this stage but instead on the big picture, examining the overall structure and logic of the novel and its characters and recommending/suggesting changes or additions or deletions for approval and action by the author.
 (Example: if some parts are unclear, the author will be asked for clarifications and may be required to rewrite, rephrase or change them completely.)

 A structural editor is like an architect who helps you build a house (the book) and advises you which rooms (chapters) go where.